Why does my car shake when idling?

 If you’re confident checking under the bonnet, have a look to see if your spark plugs look worn, if the air filters look like they need replacing, if the engine mount shows any obvious damage, and if the fan belt looks like it’s properly in place.

-It’s best to have a mechanic look over these parts for you.
+It’s best to have a technician look over these parts for you.
 If you’re unsure of what’s causing the shaking, you may do more damage by tinkering with the engine and parts yourself.

 Leave a Reply